punk-domains/punk-contracts/README.md

 npx hardhat verify --network mumbai <contract-address> "argument"
 ```

+Also make sure you have the `@nomiclabs/hardhat-etherscan` library `3.1.0` or above.

 ### Verify TLD contracts

 Verifying TLD contracts generated through the factory is a bit tricky, but there is a way around the issue.
 See `scripts/temp/deployTld.js` for instructions.